Vancouver school health manual – Section 9 – Eating and weight-related issues

 If you are concerned about a youth who is preoccupied with their weight, food and body image, or has disordered eating behaviour, you can contact the VCH Eating Disorders Program or Kelty Mental Health Resource Centre.

+Call (604) 675-2531 for more information.
 This program provides client-centered care that empowers individuals with eating disorders and their families to take responsibility for the recovery process and enhance their quality of life.
 The program’s approaches include individual and family therapy and outreach, support groups, nutritional counselling, recreational therapy, group work and specialized medical and psychiatric support.
 Consultation and education are also available to community agencies and professionals to promote awareness and early intervention.

 Free services are available for children, youth and adults who have Anorexia Nervosa, Bulimia Nervosa and other specified feeding or eating disorders.
 They do not provide services for individuals with binge-eating disorder.
 They work with individuals at various stages in the recovery process in collaboration with their primary care providers.